Board of Directors

 Dominique is a Colorado Certified Public Accountant with over five years of public accounting experience in Denver, Colorado.
 She attended Northern Arizona University where she received her bachelor’s degree in Political Science and later attended the University of Arizona where she earned her master’s degree in Accountancy.
 Previously Dominique worked at Deloitte and Touché and she currently is working at Western Union as a Financial Reporting Manager.
 Dominique is thrilled to be working with JPOIAA because it has been a professional goal of hers to be involved with nonprofit work.

 PhD, RPh, FNAP

 Robert J. Valuck is a Professor in the Departments of Clinical Pharmacy, Epidemiology, and Family Medicine at the University of Colorado Schools of Pharmacy, Public Health, and Medicine at the Anschutz Medical Campus in Aurora.
-He is the Director of the Colorado Consortium for Prescription Drug Abuse Prevention, created in 2013 by Governor Hickenlooper to address the prescription drug abuse problem with a collaborative, statewide approach.
-Since its inception, the Consortium has evolved to include nine work groups, with over 400 members across the state, focusing on key areas relating to education, prevention, intervention, treatment and recovery.
-The Consortium has gained recognition as a model for the development of collaborative, coordinated responses to the opioid overdose epidemic in the United States.
+Dr. Valuck is Director of the Center for Prescription Drug Abuse Prevention, a campus wide effort involving all health professional schools, colleges, and programs.
+The Center develops and implements policies, programs and partnerships to prevent substance use disorders, improve the delivery of medical care for pain and substance use disorders, promotes harm reduction strategies, and increase access to treatment and recovery support services for Colorado citizens.
+The community engagement core of the Center, the Colorado Consortium for Prescription Drug Abuse Prevention, has gained recognition as a model for the development of collaborative, coordinated responses to the opioid overdose epidemic in the United States.